clo4/nix-dotfiles/packages/tinycfddnsclient/README.md

 about that this doesn't handle.
 Namely:

-- Partial failures will cause the address cache write to be skipped, meaning each record will be updated again even if it succeeded previously.
+- Partial failures will cause the address cache write to be skipped, meaning each record will be updated again even if it succeeded previously
-- IPv6 is unsupported (this will not be a limitation forever, eventually I'll want this)
-- Configuration is not checked for correctness.
-You can enter garbage data into any of the fields
+- Configuration is not checked extensively for correctness.
+You are responsible for providing valid data
-- The cache location is not configurable, so if you don't want to use `/var/tmp` (which may not be reasonable on another system) you don't have a choice

 None of these shortcomings matter at all for what I need this to do.
 However, if someone that is not me wants to use this, you must be aware of what it does and